4 releases (breaking)

 Tantivy stemmers (tokenizer)

 This library bundles several OSS to provide a collection of stemming algorithms for various languages as a Tantivy tokenizer.
 Tantivy is a full-text search engine library written in Rust.
-As its default Stemmer tokenizer depends on a dead library rust-stemmers, there are only a very few languages available by default.
+As its default Stemmer tokenizer depends on a less then alive library rust-stemmers, there are only a very few languages available by default.
 Nevertheless, Tantivy provides an easy way to build our own custom tokenizers (see the tantivy-tokenizer-api for details).

-• rust-stemmers
+• snowballstem/snowball

 • Tantivy